logonoff/OneDrive-GNOME-Shell-47/README.md

 # Install

 Install the client.
 Detailed instructions here: https://github.com/abraunegg/onedrive/blob/master/docs/INSTALL.md.
-If you have Ubuntu installed take a look at `<a href="https://github.com/abraunegg/onedrive/blob/master/docs/INSTALL.md#important-information-for-all-ubuntu-and-ubuntu-based-distribution-users">`this advise`</a>`.
+If you have Ubuntu installed take a look at [this advise](https://github.com/abraunegg/onedrive/blob/master/docs/INSTALL.md#important-information-for-all-ubuntu-and-ubuntu-based-distribution-users).

-Go to gnome shell extension page, searh for "OneDrive Client" and install it.
-You have to make login and activate the service via extension.
+Go to the GNOME Shell Extension page, searh for "OneDrive Client" and install it.
+You have to login and activate the onedrive service via the extension.
 That's all!